MicrosoftDocs/cpp-docs/docs/standard-library/variant.md

 ---
 # `<variant>`

 A variant object holds and manages a value.
-If the variant holds a value, that value’s type has to be one of the template argument types given to variant.
+If the variant holds a value, that value's type has to be one of the template argument types given to variant.
 These template arguments are called alternatives.

 ## Requirements